UniMath/agda-unimath/CITING-SOURCES.md

 [BibLaTeX](https://www.ctan.org/pkg/biblatex) file `references.bib`, and we have
 a custom set of macros to work with them.

-The three macros are as follows:
+The macros are as follows:

-- `#cite referenceXYZ` encased in double curly braces `{{...}}` (which we can't write out because it will trigger the macro) will insert a citation to the reference labeled `referenceXYZ` (which must be defined in the `references.bib` file) at the current location, and add that reference to the current page's bibliography.
+- `{­{#cite referenceXYZ}}` will insert a citation to the reference labeled `referenceXYZ` (which must be defined in the `references.bib` file) at the current location, and add that reference to the current page's bibliography.
-- `#reference referenceXYZ` in double curly braces will add the reference labeled `referenceXYZ` to the current page's bibliography without inserting a citation.
+- `{­{#reference referenceXYZ}}` will add the reference labeled `referenceXYZ` to the current page's bibliography without inserting a citation.
-- `#bibliography` in double curly braces is a marker for where the bibliography of the current page should be inserted.
+- `{­{#bibliography}}` is a marker for where the bibliography of the current page should be inserted.
 If no such marker is found and the bibliography is inhabited, it will be inserted at the bottom of the page in a new section titled `References`.

 Note that entries in the BibLaTeX file are expected to have all of the apropriate fields defined according to their type.
 For instance, `@book`s _must_